TinyTrain: Resource-Aware Task-Adaptive Sparse Training of DNNs at the Data-Scarce Edge: Introduction

 Figure~\ref{fig:teaser} presents a comparison of our method's performance with existing on-device training approaches. \sysname\ achieves the highest accuracy, with gains of 3.6-5.0\% over fine-tuning the entire DNN, denoted by \textit{FullTrain}.
-On the compute front, \sysname\ significantly reduces the memory footprint and computation required for backward pass by up to 2,286$\times$ and 7.68$\times$, respectively. \sysname\ further outperforms the SOTA \textit{SparseUpdate} method in all aspects, yielding: (a) 2.6-7.7\% accuracy gain across nine datasets; (b) 2.4-3.1$\times$ reduction in memory; and (c) 1.5-1.8$\times$ lower computation costs.
-Finally, we demonstrate how our work makes important steps towards efficient training on very constrained edge devices by deploying \sysname\ on Raspberry Pi Zero 2 and Jetson Nano and showing that our multi-objective criterion can be efficiently computed within 20-35 seconds on both of our target edge devices (\textit{i.e.}~3.4-3.8\% of the total training time of \sysname), removing the necessity of offline search process of important layers and channels.
+On the compute front, \sysname\ significantly reduces the memory footprint and computation required for backward pass by up to 1,098$\times$ and 7.68$\times$, respectively. \sysname\ further outperforms the SOTA \textit{SparseUpdate} method in all aspects, yielding: (a) 2.6-7.7\% accuracy gain across nine datasets; (b) 1.59-2.23$\times$ reduction in memory; and (c) 1.52-1.82$\times$ lower computation costs.
+Finally, we demonstrate how our work makes important steps towards efficient training on highly constrained edge devices by deploying \sysname\ on Raspberry Pi Zero 2 and Jetson Nano and showing that our multi-objective criterion can be efficiently computed within 20-35 seconds on both of our target edge devices (\textit{i.e.}~3.4-3.8\% of the total training time of \sysname), removing the necessity of an expensive offline search process for the layers/channel selection.
 Also, \sysname\ achieves an end-to-end on-device training in 10 minutes, an order of magnitude speedup over the two-hour training of \textit{FullTrain} on Pi Zero 2.
-These findings open the door, for the first time, to performing on-device training with acceptable performance on a variety of resource-constrained devices, such as MCUs embedded in IoT frameworks.
+These findings open the door, for the first time, to performing on-device training with acceptable performance on a variety of resource-constrained devices, such as MCU-grade IoT frameworks.